HELPING YOU NAVIGATE WHAT'S NEXT

 After successfully completing this Program, you will be issued a DMV Form DL-101, Notice of Completion Certificate.
 This is your official document that states you have completed all requirements of the program.
 All Notice of Completion Certificates are processed electronically and are on file at the DMV by the next day.
 You will receive a copy by mail.

-Your case manager can answer most of your questions at your Face-to-Face activity or will be direct you to the program manager.
+Your case manager can answer most of your questions at your Face-to-Face activity or you will be directed to the program manager.

 Your confidentiality is very important to this program.
-We go to great lengths to maintain your privacy, including closing doors during counseling and keeping files in a locked room which only certain staff can access.
+We go to great lengths to maintain your privacy.
 You are asked at initial enrollment in the program to provide an emergency contact name and number.
 In addition you are asked to complete and sign a Confidentiality Statement which states the names of persons with whom we can discuss your case.
 Inquiries about your enrollment, attendance and other aspects of your case are never given out without your prior permission except as provided by law.

 Fees and charges which are added to your account during the month, are due and payable on the monthly scheduled payment following the date of the charge.